-Independence Day Speech is the very special speech to let know everyone the effort of the freedom fighter and to love our motherland.
+Independence Day Speech is a very special speech to let know everyone the effort of the freedom fighter and to love our motherland.
 On August 15, India celebrates Independence Day every year.
-On this 2018, we are going to celebrate our 72nd Independence Day.
+On this 2020, we are going to celebrate our 74th Independence Day.
 We celebrate Independence Day to remember the effort of our freedom fighter.
 The success we got to get freedom from the British government.
 It is the Day which is very important in our lives.
 The Day we got free from all the slavery of British rule.
 Here we provide a lot of information and the format of delivering the Speech on Independence Day.
 This Independence Day Speech is for all school children, college students, teachers.
 Happy Independence Day to each and every citizen of India.

 Independence Day Speech for Students in English

 By giving Independence Day Speech, One can know the efforts and struggle the freedom fighters kept to make our India free from slavery.
 British Government ruled India for 200 years.
 Independence Day Speech makes sense in everyone and could learn the things happened.
 Here we provide you with different types of speeches to give your best on Independence Day.
 These speeches are quite simple, carry lots of information.
 One can perform their best Fantabulously on Independence Day.

 Speech on Independence Day 2020 Intro Lines in English